Our PAT dog – Jenkins

 His favourite things include walking (particularly on the beach), swimming, treats and LOTS of attention!

-Jenkins works in Upper and Lower school alongside our pupils in a variety of ways, these include:
+Jenkins works in Upper school alongside our students in a variety of ways, these include:

-Reading group – these sessions aims to further develop pupil’s pre-reading/reading skills; the class teachers determine a ‘reading programme’ to be followed
+Reading sessions – these sessions aims to further develop students pre-reading/reading skills; the class teachers determine a ‘reading programme’ to be followed

 PSHCE - Well-being/looking after others (dog walking/brushing/grooming etc).
-The class teacher determines the purpose of the session aimed at the further promotion of pupils' skills in developing/further developing their sense of responsibility in helping to look after others
+The class teacher determines the purpose of the session aimed at the further promotion of students skills in developing/further developing their sense of responsibility in helping to look after others including animals

-All of the work achieved through the support of Jenkins and Emma is planned by the class teachers/teaching teams to ensure the pupils at Curnow benefit from this additional resource within the school.
+All of the work achieved through the support of Jenkins and Emma is planned by the class teachers/teaching teams to ensure the students at Curnow benefit from this additional resource within the school.